XPRESSyourself/XPRESSplot/README.md

 - If using the interactive notebook provided, Jupyter needs to be [installed](https://jupyter.org/install) if not already

 ### QuickStart:
-Download the repository and modify the [interactive Jupyter notebook](https://github.com/XPRESSyourself/XPRESStools/blob/master/example_notebook.ipynb) to get started quick!
+Download the repository and modify the [interactive Jupyter notebook](https://github.com/XPRESSyourself/XPRESSplot/blob/master/example_notebook.ipynb) to get started quick!
 Read the instructions as you navigate through the code blocks for a guide on how to use the example code
 Code blocks are run by selecting the block and pressing Shift + Enter
-See [documentation](https://xpresstools.readthedocs.io/en/latest/) for more detailed instructions
+See [documentation](https://xpressplot.readthedocs.io/en/latest/) for more detailed instructions

 ### Important Notes:
-* If working with XPRESStools within an interactive notebook (i.e. Jupyter Notebook, Atom Hydrogen, etc), you must include the following line of code after importing XPRESStools
+* If working with XPRESSplot within an interactive notebook (i.e. Jupyter Notebook, Atom Hydrogen, etc), you must include the following line of code after importing XPRESSplot

 ```
-import XPRESStools as xp
+import XPRESSplot as xp
 %matplotlib inline
 ```

-* Assumes all dataframes are columns=samples and rows=genes (except in certain cases, see [documentation](https://xpresstools.readthedocs.io/en/latest/content/general-usage.html) for help)
+* Assumes all dataframes are columns=samples and rows=genes (except in certain cases, see [documentation](https://xpressplot.readthedocs.io/en/latest/content/general-usage.html) for help)

 ```
 >>> geo.head()